 - Email the completed application, essay, résumé or CV, and letter of recommendation all together to firstname.lastname@example.org.

 - OPTIONAL: You may also submit additional letters of recommendation.

 All required information must be provided in order for the application to be considered.
 Applicants may be contacted by phone to confirm the authenticity of information submitted.

 This scholarship will have an application deadline of May 31, 2018.

 Scholarship Selection Process

 A scholarship committee comprising members of Walden University will review the nominations and all submitted application materials and select the scholarship recipients.

 Scholarship Announcements and Publicity

-Scholarship recipients who withdraw from the program or university, or change to another degree program, will no longer be eligible for this scholarship and will forfeit the scholarship.
-A formal Leave of Absence (LOA) does not constitute a withdrawal from the program.
-In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
+Students who withdraw from the program or university or change to another degree program are not eligible for this scholarship and will forfeit the scholarship.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
+In order for scholarship funding to continue until the award is depleted, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
+If a student is in a new semester and forfeited in the previous semester (due to internal lag time), the student will receive a revised bill for the prior semester, in which the scholarship was received.

 All recipients who enroll in a Walden program are responsible for the technology fee each term as well.
 Recipients are responsible for all other non-tuition costs including but not limited to residency travel and other university or program fees as applicable.